jacfra/en/README.md

 ## Goal

-Broadly, this repository serves as structure for documenting a continually evolving language learning curriculum.
+Broadly, this repository serves as structure for documenting the fundamentals of a language learning curriculum.

 ## Why

 Learning new languages is hard.

-I think I'd be able to learn other languages faster if I had a better understand of english.
+Theoretically, having some understanding of the scope of the knowledge you are trying learn to will help you improve how you learn.

 ### Requirements

-This repository assume the reader has a fluent understanding of English.
+This repository assumes the reader has a fluent understanding of English.